-Reminder: Special Project #3
+Reminder: Special Project #4

 - Particle Accelerator.
 A charged particle of mass M with charge -Q is accelerated in the uniform field E between two parallel charged plates whose separation is D as shown in the figure on the right.
 The charged particle is accelerated from an initial speed v0 near the negative plate and passes through a tiny hole in the positive plate. - Derive the formula for the electric field E to accelerate the charged particle to a fraction f of the speed of light c.
 Express E in terms of M, Q, D, f, c and v0. - (a) Using the Coulomb force and the kinematic equations.
 (8 points) - (b) Using the work-kinetic energy theorem.
-(8 points) - (c) Using the formula above, evaluate the strength of the electric field E to accelerate an electron from 0.1% of the speed of light to 90% of the speed of light.
+(8 points) - (c) Using the formula above, evaluate the strength of the electric field E to accelerate an electron from the initial speed of 0.1% to 90% of the speed of light.
 You need to look up and write down the relevant constants, such as mass of the electron, charge of the electron and the speed of light.
-(5 points) - Must be handwritten and not copied from anyone else! - Due beginning of the class Monday, Sept.
-30
+(5 points) - Must be handwritten and not copied from anyone else! - Follow the SP naming convention: SP4-first-last-fall20.pdf which includes all pages in one file → Be sure to write your name onto all pages of the project report! - Due beginning of the class Monday, Oct.
+12, submitted on CANVAS!